-Army kills several Al-Shabab militants in southern Somalia — Nigeria Today
+Army Kills Several Al-Shabab Militants In Southern Somalia — Nigeria Today

-The post Army kills several Al-Shabab militants in southern Somalia appeared first on Vanguard News.
+The post Army Kills Several Al-Shabab Militants In Southern Somalia appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share